HFAnalyticsLab/MLTCs_deprivation_and_mortality/README.md

 In addition these scripts make use of our in house package [**aurumpipeline**](https://github.com/HFAnalyticsLab/aurumpipeline) available here on GitHub.

 ### Ontario analysis (completed in Stata)

 (to be added)

+### Visualising the data (completed in R)

+#### Requirements

+These scripts were written in R version 4.0.5 and RStudio Version 1.1.383.

+Results from England and Ontario are outputted as excel docs and results were visualised for the paper.
+ *05_survival_graphs.R- Creates the visualisation of results

 ### Getting started

 If you have access to a CPRD Aurum sample then you can run the scripts in order to re-produce this work.
-For ontario, the computer programs may rely upon coding templates or macros that are unique to ICES and are therefore either inaccessible or may require modification.
+For Ontario, the computer programs may rely upon coding templates or macros that are unique to ICES and are therefore either inaccessible or may require modification.

 ## Authors